-As described by Know Your Meme, "Genwunner is a pejorative term used within the Pokémon fandom to describe those who only appreciate the first-generation of video games for GameBoy, namely Red, Green, Blue, and Yellow, and tend to bash the sequel titles and monsters in the franchise."
-Under this definition, I wouldn't be considered a genwunner because even though I consider the first-generation of Pokémon to be the best, I still have an appreciation for the other games.
-However, even though I haven't drawn the ire of the Pokémon fandom I disagree with the notion that it is unreasonable to prefer the first-generation of Pokémon over the others.
+As described by Know Your Meme, "Genwunner is a pejorative term used within the Pokémon fandom to describe those who only appreciate the first-generation of video games for Game Boy, namely Red, Green, Blue, and Yellow, and tend to bash the sequel titles and monsters in the franchise."
+Under this definition, I wouldn't be a genwunner because even though I think the first generation of Pokémon is the best, I still have an appreciation for the other games.
+However, even though I haven't drawn the ire of the Pokémon fandom I disagree, with the notion that it is unreasonable to prefer the first-generation over the others.

 With its long history and many games, the Mega Man series may at first appear to be a wildly successful franchise up there with Mario and Sonic.
-However, this isn't true of the Mega Man series as a whole with only a few games selling more than one million copies worldwide.
-This made me wonder how the Mega Man series could be so well known but rarely be the huge success we would expect from a long-running franchise.
+However, this isn't true of the Mega Man series as a whole with, only a few games selling more than one million copies worldwide.
+This fact made me wonder how the Mega Man series could be so well known but rarely be the success we would expect from a long-running franchise.

 An early 2000s cross-over fighting game that is the second installment in a long-running series, very technically demanding, and has a meta-game dominated by a few top tier characters.
 Given that description, what fighting game comes to mind?
 If you answered Marvel vs. Capcom 2 or Super Smash Bros.
 Melee, you would be partly correct because I was thinking of both.
 At first glance, these fighting games don't appear to have a lot in common, but upon further inspection, they have quite a few similarities.
 The most significant commonality being the survival of both their competitive scenes more than a decade after their original release.